Boostcom/bl-api-v3/source/includes/10_members_api/0_members.md

 #### <a name="v3-members-create-registration-password"></a> Registration Password

-Some API clients (depends on Permit assigned to given `X-Client-Authorization` token) may be required to provide valid `registration_password` param that is sent to user with [Members &bull; Send registration password](#v3-members-send-registration-password)
+Some API clients (depends on Permit assigned to given `x-client-authorization` token) may be required to provide valid `registration_password` param that is sent to user with [Members &bull; Send registration password](#v3-members-send-registration-password)

 #### Headers